MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-build-artifacts-v1.md

 **`publishLocation`** - **Artifact publish location**<br>
 Input alias: `ArtifactType`. `string`.
 Required.
 Allowed values: `Container` (Azure Pipelines), `FilePath` (A file share).
 Default value: `Container`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Choose whether to store the artifact in Azure Pipelines (Container), or to copy it to a file share (FilePath) that must be accessible from the build agent.
+Specifies whether to store the artifact in Azure Pipelines (Container), or to copy it to a file share (FilePath) that must be accessible from the build agent.
 For more information, see [Artifacts in Azure Pipelines](/azure/devops/pipelines/artifacts/build-artifacts).
 <!-- :::editable-content-end::: -->
 <br>